 Skip to content

-Skapi is capable of handling HTML onsubmit event directly by passing SubmitEvent to the first argument of the Skapi methods.
+Skapi can handle HTML onsubmit events directly by passing the SubmitEvent as the first argument to Skapi methods.

-Skapi's form handling simplifies the process of handling form submissions in web applications, allowing users to easily process and send form data without the need to handle it manually.
+Skapi's form handling simplifies the process of managing form submissions in web applications, allowing developers to easily process and send form data without manual handling.

-For this example, we will be using skapi.mock() method to send a request to the Skapi service and ping back the response.
+In this example, we'll use the skapi.mock() method to send a request to the Skapi service and receive a response.

 Here is an example of using a <form> with Skapi: